Time Blocking 101 – Where Does Your Time Really Go?

 Time Blocking for Multi-Project or Low-Energy Days

-If you wear many hats or experience fluctuating energy, time blocking is a great way to help you stay on track without pushing yourself too much.
+If you juggle multiple roles or experience fluctuating energy, time blocking can help you stay on track without pushing yourself too hard.

-It's a good idea to follow the previous steps so that you have a good overview of everything you need ot do, and the cost it will be on your time and energy across the week.
+Following the previous steps gives you a clear overview of what needs to be done, and the likely cost to your time and energy across the week.

 Some tips:

-• Batch similar work together.
+• Batch similar tasks together.
 For example, write all your emails, or create all the text content for your social posts in one session.
-In another session create the visuals in Canva.
+In another session or block, create visuals in Canva.

-Remember: time blocking is meant to support you, not control you.
-It’s a structure that is designed to be flexible and adapt to your own personal needs.
+Remember, time blocking is meant to support you – not control you.
+It’s a flexible structure designed to adapt to your own personal needs.

 Mock up of Time Blocking Example Planner